dgerod/sgb-tw/README.md

 ## What is this?

-A tool that helps you to write your Software Guidebook (SGB) using wiki syntax, PlantUML, etc. and TiddlyWiki (TW) as GUI
+A tool that helps you to write your Software Guidebook (SGB) using wiki syntax, PlantUML, etc. and TiddlyWiki (TW) as GUI.
+An example of how to use this tool is [here](https://github.com/dgerod/sgb-tw_example).

 ### What is a Software Guide-Book?